-Our prayers go out to the victims and families of the 5 people killed and 2 elementary school students wounded in another senseless act of gun violence today near Red Bluff, Northern California.
+Our prayers go out to the victims and families of the 17 people killed in another senseless act of gun violence Wednesday in Parkland, Florida.

 Merciful Lord, we come to you again, heavy hearted after another shooting, for we have heard the cries of the slain calling to us from the ground.
 We come remembering all the lives lost to the weapons of war that have flooded our communities.
 We come reminded of the many bodies locked in jails and prisons all across this country.
 And we ask for your mercy.

 Although we find ourselves in a broken world – a world in which hurting people hurt other people, it is no mystery that you are a God capable of healing our world through justice and fairness.
 Your own revelation has shown us that you stand firmly with those people whose backs are against the wall.
 Your own life demonstrates how you came from heaven to earth to redeem creation, our communities and our own lives.
 So we ask for this same redemptive power to be unleashed among us as it was on the day of Pentecost.
 May we be empowered by your Spirit to reverse the conditions that produce young men and women who are driven to resort to violence and destructive behavior in their fight to stay alive and struggle to remain free.